What’s the single most expensive part of your ecommerce marketing? The answer is simple – getting your product in front of people.

 Take a look at this graph:

-This is data Firepush has collected from thousands of Shopify stores, and it shows something really important.
+Firepush has collected this data from thousands of Shopify stores, and it shows something significant.

-As you can see, almost half of all sales take place at least one day after a customer visits a site.
+As you can see, almost half of all sales occur at least one day after a customer visits a site.
 And a third of all sales happen after at least 12 days.

-This data tells us something really important – that there are a huge number of sales to be won after the first visit.
+This data tells us something significant – that a vast number of sales will be won after the first visit.

 To put this another way, you can impact 50% of your sales through retargeting – sending emails, SMSs, or push notifications after a first visit to your site.
-That’s because 50% of your site visitors aren’t going to make a purchase straight away.
+That’s because 50% of your site visitors aren’t make a purchase immediately.

-For stores selling more expensive items, this is even more important, because customers will typically take longer over a high-value purchase.
+This is even more important for stores selling more expensive items because customers will typically take longer over a high-value purchase.